yodrew/darkroomretreat/manuscript/faq.md

     Very slowly.
 And after becoming familiar with the room and making memorable places for your belongings before turning out the lights.

-- _Couldn't you just retreat with a sleeping mask?_
+- _Could you just retreat with a sleeping mask?_

     No. The skin has enough light receptors to awaken you from sleep.
 Masks do not stay in place, so they leak light.
 They are not comfortable for extended use.
 And you still need a properly ventilated room, minimally furnished to eliminate dangers, distractions, and associations.